Jeffrey Flier: Early life and career

-Appointment as Dean of Harvard's Faculty of Medicine
+Dean of Harvard's Faculty of Medicine

 Flier was appointed Dean of the Faculty of Medicine and the Caroline Shields Walker professor of medicine at Harvard in July 2007 by President Drew Faust and assumed the position on September 1, 2007.
 During his first year as dean, he led an extensive strategic planning process, releasing a report in October 2008.
 Harvard University and Harvard Medical School suffered financial losses when financial markets fell in 2008–2009.
 This slowed but did not stop investments in several areas.
 His term as dean of Harvard Medical School ended in 2016 after nine years.

 Some of the corporate accomplishments corresponding to his period as a Dean were: 1. implementation of a new Clinical and Translational Science Award from NIH; 2. successful launch and oversight of the $750 million “The World is Waiting” capital campaign; 3. implementation of a major redesign of the preclinical medical curriculum; 4. design and implementation of a new system for financial contributions to HMS from its affiliated institutions; 5. establishment of a new department of biomedical informatics; 6. establishment of a new division of external education, combining Harvard Health Publishing, postgraduate medical education, and new HMS online learning and executive education programs designed to increase the global impact and educational revenues of the institution.
 Flier's 2016 final class commencement speech at Harvard Medical School is available online.